caraar12345/aaroncarson.co.uk_jekyll/index.md

   _I also have a [__GPG key__](https://keys.openpgp.org/vks/v1/by-fingerprint/93BADDC3FE56CDAB908E9096303C76F0807676E2) which you can use if you want to keep it secret_ 🤫

-  <sup>**Please note: I do not make outbound calls as part of my role at Monzo.
-If you receive a call claiming to be from 'Aaron Carson at Monzo', hang up immediately. *It is not me.* My role is around the scheduling of our Customer Operations team - I am not part of this team any more and my role doesn't involve contacting customers in any capacity.**
+  ---

-  **At no time will Monzo unexpectedly call you to request that you move money or to discuss your account.
-Any callbacks will have been organised prior to the time via email or Monzo Chat.**</sup>
+  <sup><sub>Please note: I **do not** make outbound calls to customers as part of my role at Monzo.
+If you receive a call claiming to be from '`Aaron Carson at Monzo`', hang up immediately. ***It is not me.*** My role surrounds the scheduling of our Customer Operations team, as well as related data analysis.
+I am no longer part of the Customer Operations team, and my role no longer involves contacting customers **in any capacity**.
+At no time will Monzo (or any bank) unexpectedly call you to request that you move money or to discuss your account.
+Any and all callbacks will have been organised prior to the time via email or Monzo Chat.</sub></sup>
 </div>
 </div>